-- 1. Parents or guardians must stay at their vehicle at all times in an effort to decrease possible exposure.
-Parents or guardians will hand the child off to CCAIR personnel. - 2.
+- Parents or guardians must stay at or near their vehicle at all times in an effort to decrease possible exposure.
+Parents or guardians will hand the child off to CCAIR personnel.
+CCAIR personnel should not enter or reach into the vehicle to receive or unbuckle the child. - 2.
 A staff member will escort the child to the warm zone, take the child's temperature (using protocol as outlined below), and observe the child for any visible symptoms. \Note: CCAIR sites may elect to use the immediate surroundings of the parent or guardian's vehicle as the warm zone.
-Child screening and check in can be conducted at the vehicle of the parent of guardian. - 3.
+Child screening and check in can be conducted at the vehicle of the parent or guardian.
+The CDC recommends changing gloves between each temperature check/ screening. - 3.
 A second staff member will check the parent's ID and check in the child on the roster. - 4.
 If the child exhibits symptoms of illness or has a fever, the child will be escorted back to the parent's car and the refusal will be reported on the roster. - 5.
 If the child is cleared to enter the center, personnel will escort the child to a bathroom to wash hands upon arrival. - 6.
 All personnel wash hands once check in is over and as frequently as needed.